ItayElf/randpg/README.md

 ## Goals

+- Holiday Generator

+### In the Future

 - Waypoint Generator
-- Companion Generator

-### In the Future

-- Holiday Generator

 ## Usage